tariqhamid/trapped/README.md

 **Hard way** (but you can save and reload with new code):

 Clone this repo, with submodules as well (amber is bundled as submodule).
-Then start the server: `node vendor/amber/server/server.js`.
-It start on port 4000.
+Then start the server: `node vendor/amber/bin/amber-cli.js serve` from the project root directory.
+It starts on port 4000.
 Visit `http://localhost:4000/demo.html` in your browser.
 Amber IDE opens.

 **Play with it:**